dojo/dojo.io/site/source/tutorials/007_theming/index.md

 We will create an empty `root` class for now as our base theme does not require any styles to be added to the `Banner` widget.

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/banner.m.css' lang:css %}
+{% include_codefile 'demo/finished/biz-e-corp/src/styles/banner.m.css' lang:css desc:'File: src/styles/banner.m.css' %}

 {% instruction 'Now, let\'s look at changing the `WorkerForm` widget' %}